crpark64/simple-dns-proxy/README.md

-# custom-ipv4-dns-server
+# custom-dns-server (Custom DNS Proxy, IPv4 only)
-Custom-IPv4-DNS Server
+Custom DNS Server (IPv4 only)

-This is a Custom IPv4 DNS server.
+This is a Custom DNS server.
+(IPv4 only)

 I personally created it for testing mobile phone apps.